pcordemans/devbit-algorithms/docs/linked-lists/README.md

 ```

 :::tip
 The _Node class starts with a underscore to indicate it should not be used outside the scope of a Single Linked List class.
-When import from the Python file, it will not be automatically included.
+When imported from the Python file, symbols starting with an underscore will not be automatically included.
 This has a good reason.
 A node is actually part of the implementation of the Single Linked List and when defining the Single Linked List class, no nodes should be exposed to the user of the Single Linked List.
 An important design principle in programming is to program towards an interface, not an implementation.
 This way the implementation might change, while the interface remains the same.
 :::

 ### Constructing single linked lists